allixender/allixender.github.io/README.md

-# Me doing so more stuff
+# Me doing some more stuff

 I have a background in computer science and worked in the IT industry for several years.
 Then he decided to change paths slightly and graduated with a